stedn/lisens-index/README.md

-# icense-index
+# micense-index
-a list of individuals adopting an Icense
+a list of individuals adopting a micense